Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Well-posedness of the ODE system

-Note that the right-hand sides are constant in between any two consecutive collision times.
-In particular, the singularity of the interaction force cancels out when computing the time derivative of the moments.
+Note that the right-hand sides are \textit{constant} in between any two consecutive collision times.
+In particular, the singularity of the interaction force cancels out when computing the time derivative of the moments $M_k$.
 The derivatives of higher order moments can be bounded in terms of lower order moments.
 This gives an a priori Lipschitz bound on all moments.
 In \cite{VanMeursPeletierPozar22} these bounds are exploited in the proofs of most of the properties listed in Theorem \ref{t:Pn} by translating back and forth between the list $\bx$ of particle positions and the list $(M_1(\bx), \ldots, M_n(\bx))$ of moment values.

 However, if $f$ has a power-law singularity with exponent greater than $1$, then the singularity in the computation in \eqref{pf:va} does not cancel out, and we do not get automatically a bound on the derivative of the moments.
 The author did not see a modification of the moment bounds in \cite{VanMeursPeletierPozar22} which would work for general $f$.
-Instead, in the proof below we reveal that the monotonicity of $f$ and $f'$ (see Assumption \ref{a:fg}\ref{a:fg:mon}) is sufficient for constructing alternative arguments at all places where \cite{VanMeursPeletierPozar22} relies on moment bounds.
+Instead, in the proof below we reveal that the monotonicity of $f$ and $f'$ are sufficient for constructing alternative arguments at all places where \cite{VanMeursPeletierPozar22} relies on moment bounds.

 Another important difference with \cite{VanMeursPeletierPozar22} is the uniform convergence of $\bx^\sigma$ in Property \ref{t:Pn:stab}.
 In \cite{VanMeursPeletierPozar22} the uniform convergence is stated only in terms of the moments, which has a limited practical use.
-We explain the need for a $\sigma$-dependent relabeling of the particles at the start of the proof of Property \ref{t:Pn:stab}.
+The need for a $\sigma$-dependent relabeling comes from the uniqueness issue mentioned in Remark \ref{r:unique-modulo-renumbering}.

 \begin{proof}[Proof of Theorem \ref{t:Pn}] Several parts of the proof below are similar to the proof of \cite[Theorem 2.4]{VanMeursPeletierPozar22}, which is the analogue of Theorem \ref{t:Pn} with $f(x) = \frac1x$ and $g = 0$.
 We briefly summarize these parts of the proof, and treat the new additions and modifications in full detail.